 Once you've filled out your availability settings, scroll down to the bottom of the page, and click Save:

 That's the final step in creating the package proper.
-However, while you have created the package itself, you may have noticed that you have not filled anything out in regard to what series this package can be used in conjunction with.
+However, while you have created the package itself, you may have noticed that you have not filled in anything out about on what series this package can be used.
 That's what we're going to do in our next step, Setting Package Rights.

 SETTING PACKAGE RIGHTS